Skip to content

 purge phase of a woman

-Tretinoin/Adapalene purge simply means, when you incorporate them in your skincare routine for the first time, your skin temporarily reacts to it by either breaking out, peeling, or drying.
-A range of black/white heads & red papules may also appear.
+Tretinoin or Adapalene purge simply means, when you incorporate them into your skincare routine for the first time, your skin temporarily reacts to it by either breaking out, peeling, or drying.
+A range of black/white heads and red papules may also appear.

 So, how does this purge make the skin better?

-By the process of exfoliation & rapid skin cell turnover, it kicks out the impurities, excess sebum, dead skin cells & dirt to the surface of the skin making the skin clean from the inside & activating young skin cells.
-The purging phase should last for 4-6 weeks maximum & then your skin should start looking healthy!
+By the process of exfoliation and rapid skin cell turnover, it kicks out the impurities, excess sebum, dead skin cells, and dirt to the surface of the skin making the skin clean from the inside and activating young skin cells.
+The purging phase should last for 4-6 weeks maximum.
+It’s honestly a phase where your skin gets a lot worse before it gets better.

-If your skin feels a sensation of ‘itching’ or ‘burning’, that’s probably an allergic reaction & not purging.
+Although, if your skin feels a sensation of ‘itching’ or ‘burning’, that’s probably an allergic reaction and not purging.
+Purging should maximum feel like a mild tingle on the skin.
+Wash the Face immediately with cold water and spray some thermal spring water.

 Picture of a Tube form to store Tretinoin/adapalene